By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 What Evidence Makes a Strong CRSC Case?

-The better approach is to build a packet that clearly answers four questions:
+The better approach is to build a packet that clearly answers four questions: what happened, when it happened, why it fits a CRSC category, and which records prove that.

 Depending on the case, the strongest file may include: